 Live Images

 Featuring the latest officially released KDE software on a stable base.
-Ideal for everyday users.
+Ideal for adventurous KDE enthusiasts.

 Featuring pre-release KDE software built the same day from bugfix branches.
 Good for testing.
 There is no QA.
 Will contain bugs.